Concord Township is not permitted to collect hazardous waste.

 For information about Delaware County’s Household Hazardous Waste program, visit their webpage at: http://www.co.delaware.pa.us/recycle/hhw.html

-Click here for the 2016 list of Household Hazardous Waste Collection Events
+Click Here for the 2018 list of Household Hazardous Waste Collection Events.

 Latex Paint – Not Hazardous

 Latex or water-based paint is a safer substitute for oil-based paint.
+It is not hazardous.
 However, latex paint should be solidified before placing it out curbside with your trash.

 - Remove the lid, place the paint can outside – away from children and pets – and allow it to harden.